VA Health Care Enrollment and Eligibility

-Today’s Veterans have a comprehensive medical benefits package, which VA administers through an annual patient enrollment system.
+VA administers its medical benefits through an annual patient enrollment system.
 The enrollment system is based on Priority Groups (PG) to ensure health care benefits are readily available to all enrolled Veterans.
-Complementing the expansion of benefits and improved access is our ongoing commitment to providing the very best in quality health care service to our patients when it is needed during that enrollment period regardless, of the treatment program or the location.
+Complementing the expansion of benefits and improved access is our ongoing commitment to providing the very best in quality health care service to our patients when it is needed during that enrollment period, regardless of the treatment program or the location.

 Priority Group 1

 - Veterans with service-connected disabilities rated by VA as 50% or more disabling.